 Is November a Good Time to Visit Guatemala?

-I have stood in the cemetery in Sumpango on November 1 watching a kite twenty meters across get hoisted by a dozen people at once, the bamboo frame creaking, marimba playing somewhere behind me, and the smell of fiambre drifting over from someone’s family picnic.
-It does not feel like a festival built for visitors.
-It feels like a town doing what it has always done, and letting you watch.
+I have stood in Sumpango on November 1 watching a giant kite get lifted by a whole team of people, the bamboo frame creaking, marimba playing nearby, families eating, children running, and dust rising from the dry roads.
+It does not feel like a festival made for visitors.
+It feels like a town doing what it has always done, and letting you witness it.

-Guatemala has well-traveled routes between Antigua, Lake Atitlán, and Tikal that are set up for tourism, the same as any country.
+Guatemala has well-traveled routes between Antigua, Lake Atitlán, and Tikal that are set up for tourism.
 Check the current U.S. State Department travel advisory before you book, stick to established routes, and use trusted transport.
-November 1 draws enormous crowds to Sumpango and Santiago Sacatepéquez specifically, so go early, keep valuables close, and expect the roads in and out to be slow.
+On November 1, Sumpango and Santiago Sacatepéquez get extremely crowded, so go early, keep valuables close, avoid driving yourself if you can, and expect slow roads in and out.

 WEATHER & CLIMATE